moq-wg/moq-transport/draft-ietf-moq-transport.md

 {{message-subscribe-req}}.

-The Track Namespace and Track Name identified by the Track Alias is different from the one identified by Subscribe ID, the receiver MUST close the session with a Protocol Violation.
+The Track Namespace and Track Name identified by the Track Alias is different from the one specified in the subscription identified by Subscribe ID, the receiver MUST close the session with a Protocol Violation.

 * Other fields: As described in {{canonical-object-fields}}.